 The pillars of the screen are also richly carved and a number of faces can be discerned including that of a Green Man.

-The church also has some magnificent 14th century stained glass showing the armorial motifs of a number of local families.
+The church has some magnificent 14th century stained glass showing the armorial motifs of a number of local families.
 The shields were in the original East window but were remade in the Victorian period and placed in their present position on the south side of the sanctuary.

 The arms of the Leycester Family

 Another important window is that in memory of George Leigh Mallory who died on Mount Everest in 1924.
 The church has had a long connection with the Mallory family and there are numerous windows and memorial plaques to the family throughout the church.
+The window depicts St. George, King Arthur and Sir Galahad as well as scenes from King Arthur's life including his death at Avalon (although the peaks in the distance look suspiciously like the Himalaya).

 The George Mallory Memorial Window